act-now-coalition/covid-data-model/README.md

 ### Running Models
 Example here.
-You can remove the `--state` flag to run everything.
-To run only states, add `--states-only`. `pyseir run-all --state="California"`
+You can remove the `--states` flag to run everything.
+To run only states, add `--states-only`. `pyseir build-all --states="California"`

 `pyseir --help ` and `pyseir <subcommand> --help` also provide specific flags.

 Check the `output/` folder for results.

-The flag `--states-only` will skip counties and the flat `--state` will only run a single state.
+The flag `--states-only` will skip counties and the flag `--states` will only run a single state.
 These can be combined if you want to run things quickly.

+`--states` accepts both full state names and state codes (i.e. `--states=NV` is the same as `--states=Nevada`).

 ### Model Output

 There are a variety of output artifacts to paths described in pyseir/utils.py.
 The main artifact is the ensemble_result which contains the output information for each `suppression policy -> model compartment` as well as capacity information.
 It is described in
 [this running document](https://docs.google.com/document/d/1U0zTP_jjwp8i-hCj3jPosfeyj74vKqTy6ERFYzYgcvE/edit?usp=sharing).